Kernix13/javascript-cheat-sheet/string-examples.md

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

-## Methods in common with arrays
+## Array string methods

-Use these on arrays and strings.
+These are methods that can be used on both strings and arrays.

 ### String slice